rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 - `createSerialDestinationConfiguration(String destinationName)`
 - `createSynchronousDestinationConfiguration(String destinationName)`

-Thus, to create a parallel destination with the name "parallelDestination1", do
+Thus, to create a parallel destination with the name "parallelDestination", do
 this:

 	DestinationConfiguration parallelDestinationConfiguration =